bevyengine/bevy-website/content/learn/book/control-flow/messages.md

 }
 ```

 In reality, this setup is too simple to be used without further modifications.
 For example, because all of our schedules are run *every frame*, it wouldn't be practical to update an actual scoreboard like this.
-However, you should now be able to see how `Messages` can be used and how they are executed.
+However, you should now be able to see one way that `Messages` can be used and how they need to be arranged so that they will work as you intend them to.

 ## Altering Messages